Xs-761/p8105_hw3_ez2384/HW3.md

                    theme(plot.title=element_text(hjust=0.5))
 ```

-- Description of CityBike Datasets
-  - CityBike Datasets consists of 4 component datasets with each
-    consisting of 7 variables:
-    - ride_id : unique identifier for CityBike user for the particular
-      trip
-    - rideable_type: type of bike used by user for the particular trip
-    - weekdays: weekday info when riding for the particular trip
-    - duration: duration or ride for the particular trip
-    - start_station_name: set-off station name for the particular trip
-    - end_station_name: ending station name for the particular trip
-    - member_casual: membership type of the user for the particular trip
-  - Each dataset has dimensions as below:
-    - Dataset1: info of Jan.2020, dimension=12420 x 7
-    - Dataset2: info of July.2020, dimension=21048 x 7
-    - Dataset3: info of Jan.2024, dimension=18861 x 7
-    - Dataset4: info of July.2024, dimension=47156 x 7
-  - Completeness:
-    - Each component dataset is complete and without missing values
-- Comment on table_by_YearMonthType
-  - The total number of riders rise considerably each year from 2020 to
-    2024, and has risen from 12480 riders in Jan.2020 to 47156 riders in
-    July.2024.
-  - The total number of members rise steadily and considerably each time
-    interval from Jan.2020 to July.2020 to Jan.2024 to July.2024
-  - Overall, for each timeslot, the number of members are considerably
-    lower compared to the number of casual riders at that time.
-- Remark on plot showing median durations depending on
-  year/month/weekday
-  - We can see a clear pattern that, citybike users in weekends are
-    considerably more active compared to them in weekdays.
-  - The median users in 2024 is lower than that in 2020; and the median
-    users in July is higher than that in January.
-However, without more
-    year groups and/or more month groups, we cannot conclude for sure
-    whether there is a true pattern or the observed difference is due
-    merely to chance.
 - Remark on plot showing median durations depending on
   membership_type/bike_type
   - Overall, those who are casual riders have a longer biking duration